 \subsubsection{Irish dataset}

-In \cite{Raca2020_1}, the authors' have generated 5G trace datasets collected from a major \textbf{Irish} mobile operator.
-They have considered two mobility patterns (static and car) and two user applications pattern (video streaming and file download).
+In \cite{Raca2020_1}, the authors have generated 5G trace datasets collected from a major \textbf{Irish} mobile operator.
+They have considered two mobility patterns (static and car) and two user application patterns (video streaming and file download).
 The dataset consists of (1) channel-related metrics such as signal strength (RSRP, RSRQ, SNR, CQI), neighboring cell RSRP, RSRQ, (2) context-related metrics (e.g., GPS of the device, device velocity), (3) cell-related metrics such as eNBs ID, and (4) throughput information for both uplink and downlink.
-For the generation of the dataset, they have used \textit{G-NetTrack Pro}, an Android network monitoring application.
-The dataset consists of $83$ traces, with a total duration of $3142$ minutes, using a Samsung S10 5G Android device.
-The authors' have anonymized the cellular operator name.
+For obtaining the dataset, they have used \textit{G-NetTrack Pro}, an Android network monitoring application.
+The dataset contains $83$ traces, with a total duration of $3142$ minutes, using a Samsung S10 5G Android device.